Mr-Smi1es/csgo-configs/README.md

-# My autoconfig for CSGO
+# My autoconfig for CSGO.